Crazy Horse Memorial: Planning and early construction under Korczak Ziolkowski (1931–1982)

 On November 7, 1939, Henry Standing Bear wrote to the Polish-American sculptor Korczak Ziolkowski, who worked on Mount Rushmore under Gutzon Borglum.
 He informed the sculptor, "My fellow chiefs and I would like the white man to know that the red man has great heroes, too."
 Standing Bear also wrote a letter to Undersecretary Oscar Chapman of the Department of the Interior, offering all his own fertile 900 acres (365 ha) in exchange for the barren mountain for the purpose of paying honor to Crazy Horse.
 The government responded positively, and the U.S. Forest Service, responsible for the land, agreed to grant a permit for the use of the land, with a commission to oversee the project.
 Standing Bear chose not to seek government funds and relied instead upon influential Americans interested in the welfare of the American Indian to privately fund the project.

 In the spring of 1940, Ziolkowski spent three weeks with Standing Bear at Pine Ridge, South Dakota, discussing land ownership issues and learning about Crazy Horse and the Lakota way of life.
 According to Ziolkowski, "Standing Bear grew very angry when he spoke of the broken Treaty of Fort Laramie (1868).
 That was the one I'd read about in which the President promised the Black Hills would belong to the Indians forever.
 I remember how his old eyes flashed out of that dark mahogany face, then he would shake his head and fall silent for a long while."

+On June 3, 1948, Ziolkowski detonated the first blast on the mountain, and the memorial was dedicated to the Native American people.
+Work continued slowly over the next few decades since Ziolkowski refused to accept government grants.
+Instead, as he stated on a 1961 guest appearance on the TV show To Tell the Truth, he raised money for the project by charging seventy-five cents admission to the monument work area.

 Construction under Ruth Ziolkowski (1982–2014)

-After Ziolkowski died in 1982 at age 74, his widow Ruth Ziolkowski, took charge of the sculpture, overseeing work on the project as CEO from the 1980s to the 2010s.
+After Ziolkowski died in 1982 at age 74, his widow Ruth Ziolkowski took charge of the sculpture, overseeing work on the project as CEO from the 1980s to the 2010s.
 Ruth Ziolkowski focused on the completion of Crazy Horse's face first, instead of the horse as her husband had originally planned.
 She believed that Crazy Horse's face, once completed, would increase the sculpture's draw as a tourist attraction, which would provide additional funding.
 She also oversaw the staff, which included seven of her children.